 International graduate students are welcome and encouraged to apply.

 Awards are contingent upon the availability of funds and the number of applications received.
 Applicants are strongly encouraged to seek additional funding sources, including matching funds from their campus/college/department or external funding sources.
-Students are encouraged to apply according to their financial need; efforts to obtain other sources of funding will be viewed positively.

 Applicants must be currently registered Penn State graduate students in good academic standing at the time of application and at the time of travel.

 - a concise summary of the paper/presentation;

 - a brief description of the conference and its significance in the applicant’s field

 - a short explanation of why it is important for the applicant to present their work at the selected conference